Immunology

 1. Active Immunity:

-• It is subdivided into two types.
+• Active Immunity is subdivided into two types.

-• Natural active immunity.
+• Natural Active Immunity.

 • Acquired by natural subclinical or clinical infections.